 Make the edamame filling:

-- Place the cooked edamame, minced garlic, soy sauce, 2 tablespoons sesame oil, salt and pepper into the food processor and pulse until it forms a filling type of mixture.
+- Place the cooked edamame, minced garlic, soy sauce, 2 tablespoons sesame oil, salt and pepper into the food processor and pulse until it forms a coarse mixture.
 It should only take a few pulses.
 If the mixture looks too dry then add in a little water 1 tablespoon at a time.

-- Lay the wonton wrappers on a flat surface.
+- Lay the wonton wrappers onto a flat surface.
 Place a small bowl of water next to them along with the edamame filling.

-- Put one of the wrappers on the flat surface, add about half a tablespoon of the edamame filling to the center.
+- Put one of the wrappers on the flat surface, add about 1 tablespoon of the edamame filling to the center.
 Using your finger, wet the edges of the wrapper with some water.